arnaucube/protogalaxy-poc/README.md

 Proof of concept implementation of ProtoGalaxy (https://eprint.iacr.org/2023/1106.pdf) using [arkworks](https://github.com/arkworks-rs).

-> Do not use in production.
+> Experimental code, do not use in production.

 Thanks to [Liam Eagen](https://twitter.com/LiamEagen) and [Ariel Gabizon](https://twitter.com/rel_zeta_tech) for their kind explanations.